KPourgourides/UAVTrafficPy/README.md

 data.get('vtype') = ['Car','Motorcycle',...,'Bus']
 ```

-Where N+1 the total number of vehicles.
-The rest of the dictionary keys also correspond to lists that have more lists inside, one per vehicle in the dataset.
+Where the total number of vehicles is N+1.
+The rest of the dictionary keys correspond to lists that nest more lists inside, one per vehicle in the dataset.
 The elements of each nested list correspond to different time stamps, and their length varies based on how much time the corresponding vehicle spent in the recording.
 For example,

 `data.get('time')` = $[T^0,T^1,...,T^N]$

 `data.get('x')` = $[X^0,X^1,...,X^N]$

 `data.get('y')` = $[Y^0,Y^1,...,Y^N]$

-`data.get('speed')` = $[U^0,U^1,...,U^N]$

 To understand the content of the nested lists, we see below how they would look like for a vehicle with id $i$